8 Checks to Conduct on Registered Companies in Singapore

 If you are unable to contact a business entity at the registered address listed, or if you suspect that it might have moved premises without updating ACRA about the move, you should exercise caution and perform other checks before dealing with it.

 - Search for the business entity’s name in the ACRA Register via the BizFile+ website.
-Alternatively, you can access the directory via ACRA On the Go Mobile App available for free on the App Store (for iOS) and Google Play (for Android).

 - In the generated search results, identify the business entity that you are interested in.

 2. Verifying information against the company’s Business Profile

 If the information obtained from the ACRA directory is insufficient, you may wish to purchase the business entity’s Business Profile on ACRA.
 The Business Profile provides further information including:

 - The registration date of the business entity;